AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/sign-in.md

     ![sign-in-adobe](../assets/sign-in-adobe.png)

-1. Enter the email address you used when you created your [!DNL MBI] account.
+1. Enter the email address that you used when you created your [!DNL MBI] account.
 If you do not already have an Adobe account, click **[!UICONTROL Create an account]** and enter your information.
 Remember to use the email address you used when you created your [!DNL MBI] account.
-The email address is the key you need to access your Adobe account.
+The email address is the key that you need to access your Adobe account.

 >[!NOTE]
 >
->If you log in using your [!DNL Adobe ID], you will not be able to change your [!DNL MBI] profile password.
+>If you log in using your [!DNL Adobe ID], you are not able to change your [!DNL MBI] profile password.

 ## Sign in using your user name and password